Citrobacter freundii: Phylogeny and genome evolution

-C. freundii is more phylogenetically diverse than the clades of E. coli and Salmonella spp., indicating C. freundii to be a polyphyletic genus.
+Citrobacter freundii is more phylogenetically diverse than the clades of E. coli and Salmonella spp., indicating C. freundii to be a polyphyletic genus.
 Due to the phenotypic diversity that C. freundii contains, it makes it very difficult to identify, especially because it is versatile not only in its antigenic and pathogenic behaviors, but also in its cell morphology.

-C. freundii contains high degrees of nucleotide diversity due to the two different lineages with deep separation within the taxon.
+Citrobacter freundii contains high degrees of nucleotide diversity due to the two different lineages with deep separation within the taxon.
 Based on phylogenetic information these lineage divisions correlate perfectly with information about geography and host species demonstrating that these factors have importance regarding selectivity.
 When it comes to each gene, species can differ among various taxa, and divergent branches on some trees can appear to be closely related on other trees.
 Despite this division in lineage, all strains of C. freundii utilize citrate.

 Further evidence of evolution can be drawn from two classes of beta-lactamase from C. freundii: CMY-2 AmpC beta-lactamase and TEM-1 beta-lactamase.
 Neither of these have resistance to beta-lactam and they do not pass on any alleles with resistance that occur naturally.
 In vitro evolution shows that there is potential for resistance evolution in relation to cefepime for both CMY-2 and TEM-1.
 The resistance that is gained by CMY-2 and TEM-1 is to Gram-negative bacteria.
 Unevolved CMY-2 demonstrates more resistance than TEM-1 does (four times the amount); however, TEM-1 produced higher levels of resistance than that of CMY-2 when both evolved.